Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

 \item \textbf{Two \dumb agents on one pole and two paths have an \textbf{internal} \smart agent.}

 We have two \dumb agents $d$ and $d'$ on a pole, assume $S$.
-Move every agent towards $N$ again.
-Every agent but $d$ and $d'$moves on the path it is identified with.
+We start by moving every agent towards $N$.
+Every agent but $d$ and $d'$ moves along the path it is identified with.
 Move $d$ on the path that contains $s$ and $d'$ on the path with $s'$.
-Either a \smart agent meets an \dumb agent on a path, or a \smart agent reaches $N$.
-Since there are two paths with two agents, a path may be empty and we can no longer assume at every time step one agent will progress towards $N$.
-However, on the two paths that have both an \dumb and \smart agent, the adversary must make a choice.
-They either allow $s$ or $s'$ move towards $N$, or they prevent it.
-If they allow one of the \smart agents to move towards $N$, then eventually one will reach $N$, and we can move to \ref{phase:4} or~\ref{phase:2}, depending on which condition is met.
-If they prevent $s$ and $s'$ prime from reaching $N$, then they cannot prevent $d$ ($d'$) from reaching $s$ ($s'$), as doing so would require removing a second edge from the path.
+We claim either a \smart agent meets an \dumb agent on a path, or a \smart agent reaches $N$.
+As we assumed there were $\ell$ \dumb agents and one \smart agent and there are two paths with two agents, there is a path of $G$ that is empty.
+Therefore we can no longer assume at every time step one agent will progress towards $N$.
+However, on the two paths that have both an \dumb and a \smart agent, the adversary must make a choice.
+They allow the \smart agent to move towards $N$, or the \dumb agent moves closer to the \smart agent.
+If they do allow one of the \smart agents to move towards $N$, it will eventually reach $N$, and the algorithm progresses to \ref{phase:4}.
+On the other hand, if $s$ (resp., $s'$) is prevented from reaching $N$, then $d$ (resp., $d'$) cannot be prevented from reaching $s$ ($s'$), as doing so would require removing two edges from one path.
 In this case either $d$ or $d'$ will eventually become a \smart, and we can return to phase~\ref{phase:1}.

 \item \textbf{At least one \smart agent $s$ on one pole, a different \smart agent $s'$ on a path, and at least one empty path.}